RaulDiodiu/rap-handson-travel-docs/part8/README.md

 From the menu *Terminal>New Terminal* open a new terminal and in the terminal enter the command *npm run deploy*.
 In case that the file which contains the deployment configuration is not created yet, you will receive the following message *No deployment configuration has been detected.
 Run "npm run deploy-config" to add configuration first.*

 ### Creating the deployment configuration
-In the terminal enter the command *npm rund deploy-config*.
-As a consequence a wizard-approach will appear in the terminal.
-Please enter the following information:
+In the terminal, enter the command *npm run deploy-config*.
+A wizard will then appear in the terminal.
+Enter the following information:

 1. **Target**: ABAP
 2. **Destination**: Use the default abap-cloud destination as used in the application generation.